GQI Module (GUI)#

 The

-button will give you personalized recommendations based on system memory.You may also use
+Infobutton will give you personalized recommendations based on system memory.You may also use

-to use all available cores.
+-1to use all available cores.

 2. Advance Settings#

-tab allows you to customize your GQI calculation.
+The Setting tab allows you to customize your GQI calculation.
 The specific settings for the GQI are at the very end of the list.

-, which are customizable, but you may also use the default values.
+The GQI calculation is based on a penalization system defined by a system of weights and thresholds.
+Every “source of noise” has its own weights and thresholds, which are customizable, but you may also use the default values.
 The weight is the maximun possible penalty, and represents its relative importance for the GQI.
-The two thresholds are the start
+The two thresholds are the start and the end:

 If a metric exceeds the

-(predefined minimun threshold), a portion of its weight is substracted from the GQI.If the metric exceeds the
+start(predefined minimun threshold), a portion of its weight is substracted from the GQI.If the metric exceeds the

-(predefined maximun threshold), the total weight will be penalized.
+end(predefined maximun threshold), the total weight will be penalized.

 If you want to learn more about the penalization system, visit the GQI section.

-Once you have adjust your settings, don’t forget to click on the Save Settings
+Once you have adjust your settings, don’t forget to click on the Save Settings button at the very end.

 3. Run GQI calculation#

-button.
+Once you have define your basic parameters and advance settings, you can click on the Run GQI button.
 The Log window will display the ongoing process, including updates and any errors.
 You can also find more detailed information in the terminal window.

 You will find the results within the summary reports folder as a new numbered attempt.